 custid=s6269778&db=aph&AN=21432939&site=ehost-live&scope=site.

-- Your citation can be built into a sentence
+- Build the citation into the sentence

 - Patricia Pierce sheds new light on Shakespeare's first editors.